 DEVELOPMENTAL ADAPTIVE PHYSICAL EDUCATION (DAPE) С

 Prerequisite: Approval J

-Open to 9, 10, 11, and 12 l N V
+Open to 9, 10, 11, and 12 M

+0

-DAPE is appropriate for students who have specifically met qualification for adaptive physical education.
-This requires a student to perform significantly below average performance on psychomotor or physical fitness assessment.
-DAPE's focus is to improve physical skills / fitness.
-Skills covered include wellness, applying knowledge of rules, safety, positive acceptance of self and others, and social interaction.
+DAPE is for students who have met specific qualifications for adaptive physical education and have a related IEP goal.
+The focus of DAPE is to improve an individual's gross motor skills and fitness.
+Additional skills may include wellness, applying knowledge of rules, safety, positive acceptance of self and others, and social interaction within a structured recreational setting.